On the Impact of Control Signaling in RIS-Empowered Wireless Communications: System Model

-\paragraph{RIS-CC} We assume that the \gls{ris}-\gls{cc} is narrowband having central frequency $f_r$, bandwidth $B_r$, and channel coefficient denoted as $h_{cr}\in\mathbb{C}$.
-To obtain simple analytic results, we assume that the \gls{bs}-\gls{risc} coefficient can be modeled as $h_{cr} \sim \mc{CN}(0, \tilde{\lambda}_r)$ where $\tilde{\lambda}_r$ accounts for the large-scale fading, assumed known.
-Therefore, the \gls{snr} measured at the \gls{risc} results
+This narrowband channel operates on central frequency $f_r$ with bandwidth $B_r$.
+Let $h_{cr}\in\mathbb{C}$ denote the channel coefficient of the \gls{ris}-\gls{cc}.
+To obtain simple analytical results, we assume that $h_{cr} \sim \mc{CN}(0, \tilde{\lambda}_r)$, where $\tilde{\lambda}_r$ accounts for the large-scale fading, assumed known by the \gls{bs}.
+Hence, the instantaneous \gls{snr} measured at the \gls{risc} is